cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ```
 {% endraw %}

-As we see, there is a quite a process involved here, but this is not a closure action.
+As we see, there is quite a process involved here, but this is not a closure action.

 ### `action` as a closure creator